indiqusdocs/yntraa/docs/Administration/SubscribersandAccounts/CreatingandUpdatingSubscriberAccounts.md

 Admin-assisted and admin-initiated accounts are treated as 'enterprise' accounts, are created with an **E** in their account IDs, and follow all the configurations and rules applied to admin-assisted accounts.
 :::

-## Creating Accounts Using the Apiculus Accounts API
+## Creating Accounts Using the Yntraa Accounts API

-Subscriber accounts can be created using the Apiculus Accounts API.
+Subscriber accounts can be created using the Yntraa Accounts API.
 These accounts bypass all verification steps and can be used to create subscriber accounts programmatically.

 :::note
 Accounts created using the API are treated as 'enterprise' accounts, are created with **E** in their account IDs and take all the configurations and rules applied for admin-assisted accounts.
 :::
 ## Updating Accounts

-Account information can be updated, and other available actions can be performed by going into the target subscriber account in the Apiculus Admin Console.
+Account information can be updated, and other available actions can be performed by going into the target subscriber account in the Yntraa Admin platform.